Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Note the form x IN (from arguments)

-is not supported at this time, though this would be
+is not supported at this time, though this

-a relatively easy addition.
+would be a relatively easy addition.

 Using Named Argument Bundles

-There are many cases where stored procedures require complex arguments using data shapes
+There are many cases where stored procedures require complex arguments using

-for arguments can help with this, but it has some limitations.
-Let’s consider a specific
+construct for arguments can help with this, but it has some

-example to study:
+limitations.
+Let’s consider a specific example to study:

 create table Person (